 Many people will tell you succulents don’t need very much water.
 That simply isn’t true!

 However, over watering is the number one way people kill succulents.
 So… here’s the deal.
 Succulents like to have their roots soaked with water but then dry out quickly.
 Granted, if you keep the soil wet every day, they will die from too much water.
 On the other hand, simply spraying them lightly with water will kill them too.

 I have a whole ebook just about watering succulents.
 That’s how important it is!
 You can read the basic technique for watering here, but if you have more questions, I’ve probably covered it in the ebook.

 Basically though, you need to be giving your succulents enough water that the soil gets completely wet.
 Then, let it dry out completely before you water again.
 Don’t water it daily and don’t use a spray bottle!

-Also know that succulents have a dormant period (most of them in the winter) and they don’t need as much water then.
+Also know that succulents have a dormant period and they don’t need as much water then.
 Since they are dormant, they aren’t growing and they don’t use up as much water.

 I get quite a few emails with people who think their succulents are dying because the leaves are wilting and shriveling up.
 Here is a little secret, just like all plants, eventually the lower leaves of succulents are going to shrivel up and die.

 You should only be concerned about dying leaves if the newest or uppermost leaves on your succulent are shriveling.
 If it’s just the ones near the bottom of the stem (closest to the soil), you don’t have anything to worry about!